Inversion temperature

-The inversion temperature in thermodynamics and cryogenics is the critical temperature below which a non-ideal gas (all gases in reality) that is expanding at constant enthalpy will experience a temperature decrease, and above which will experience a temperature increase.
+The inversion temperature in thermodynamics and cryogenics is the critical temperature below which a gas that is expanding at constant enthalpy will experience a temperature decrease, and above which will experience a temperature increase.
 This temperature change is known as the Joule–Thomson effect, and is exploited in the liquefaction of gases.
 Inversion temperature depends on the nature of the gas.
+The temperature of an ideal gas remains constant during expansion.